-- Your child's reading book will be changed every Tuesday and Friday. - Reading records are checked daily to ensure children are reading at home. - We will be reading to an adult as often as possible during the week and have opportunities to complete book reviews (3) Bronze, Silver and Gold stars are available for completed book reviews!
+- Your child's reading book will be changed as soon as they are ready. - Books to be changed need to be in the basket first thing in the morning. - We will be reading to an adult as often as possible during the week and have opportunities to complete book reviews (3) Bronze, Silver and Gold stars are available for completed book reviews!